health-data-science-OR/coding-for-ml/content/03_mgt/01_git/02_git.md

 # Introducing Git

-Congratualations, you have reached **a very important topic** in your data science studies!
+Congratulations, you have reached **a very important topic** in your data science studies!
 Before we get into **Git** I want to acknowledge there other high quality version control tools available for your python or code in any other language; for example, subversion.

 Git is a distributed version control system for files.
 Git was originally developed by Linus Torvolds (who famously created the **Linux kernel**).